After a beautiful morning drive through central Montana, filled with storms and rainbows, I saw the mountains of Glacier National Park on the horizon.

 Since it was going to rain that night, I decided to sleep in my car.
 I awoke early the next morning and began my drive up Going-to-the-Sun Road, hoping to capture some dramatic images.
 It turned out to be an amazing day.

-Having never been to the Many Glacier area of the park, I was excited to finally make the journey up there.
+During my 2013 backpacking trip, we never made it up to the Many Glacier area of the park.
+I was excited to finally check out this area of the park!
 The weather forecast called for afternoon storms so I decided to hike to Grinnell Lake first, in case the weather took a turn for the worse.
-In the image below you can see the waterfalls leading up to Grinnell Glacier.
-It lies just below the snowpack.
+In the image below, you can see the waterfalls leading up to Grinnell Glacier.
+The uppermost waterfall marked my final destination.

 After an hour of hiking along a very crowded trail I arrived at Grinnell Lake.
 The water glowed turquoise in the noon sun.
 I ate some granola and re-hydrated along the lake shore.
 A friendly little critter joined me on my break.

 With lunch finished, I began the trek up to Grinnell Glacier.
-It is a 1600 ft elevation gain and 13 mile round trip and would be my first long hike since Aspen.
+It is a 1600 ft elevation gain and 13 mile round trip.
+This would be my first long hike since Aspen.
 The views of Grinnell Lake from above were absolutely amazing!

 On the way up to the glacier, every single person I passed (probably 100) told me "watch out!
 There's a momma grizzly with her cub up ahead!"
 I figured I wouldn't see them though.
-About half-way up to the Glacier the clouds fell over the mountains and it began to rain.
-I threw on my rainjacket and continued onward.
-I soon realized my rainjacket was no longer of any use, the material had broken down and left me damp and cold.
-At leas the hike uphill would keep me warm.
+About half-way up to the Glacier, the clouds fell over the mountains and it began to rain.
+I threw on my rain-jacket and continued onward.
+I soon realized my rain-jacket was no longer of any use, the material had broken down and left me damp and cold.
+At least the uphill hike would keep me warm.

 As I was nearing the glacier, two people were stopped on the trail looking up at the mountains above.
-Soon I saw what they were looking at.
-It was the two grizzlies everyone had mentioned!
+I soon realized what they were looking at.
+It was the grizzly bears everyone had mentioned!
 They were probably 300 feet above us.
 As we watched them, momma bear kicked a massive boulder down at us!
 It came flying down the hillside, right at us!
 We ran down the trail and the rock missed us by about 15 feet!
 That would be a bad way to go, getting taken out by a rock and flying down the side of a mountain.